MetPX/sarracenia/docs/source/index.rst

 Caveats:

-* meteorological *real-time* (order of seconds to minutes.) not electronic real-time (order of microseconds to milliseconds)
+* meteorological *real-time* (seconds to minutes.) not electronic real-time (microseconds)

-*  This new web-site is for version 3 currently under development in the v03_wip branch Users of stable version 2 should go https://github.com/MetPX/Sarracenia instead.
+*  This new web-site is for version 3 currently under development in the v03_wip branch Users of stable version 2 should go https://github.com/MetPX/sarracenia/tree/v2_stable instead.
-   While the code for version 3 is stabilizing nicely, the docs are not completely ready.

 .. toctree::
    :maxdepth: 1